FBI warns of increase in sextortion cases involving children - NewsBreak

 The adult will use threats, gifts, money, flattery, lies, or other methods to get a young person to produce an image, according to agents.

-After the suspect has at least one video or picture, they threaten to share publish that content, or they threaten violence, to get the victim to produce more images.What La Niña means for your summer
+After the suspect has at least one video or picture, they threaten to share and publish that content, or they threaten violence, to get the victim to produce more images.Love & the lottery: Couple who played scratchers on first date win Minnesota $66.9M Mega Millions drawing

 Experts say the victims are shameful or fearful about what they’ve done and that will often keep them from asking for help or reporting the abuse.